The 12 Best Cast-Iron Skillets, From Lodge to Victoria to Butter Pat

-What Else They Make: Field Company also makes a Dutch oven and, new for 2021, a griddle pan.
-But they also offer plenty of extras to help your cast iron along (like scrubbers and seasoning oils, which they explain in their detailed maintenance guides) as well as kitchen accoutrement like spices and tableware.
+What Else They Make: For cookware, Field Company also does a Dutch oven, griddle pan and double-handed skillet.
+But they also offer plenty of extras to help your cast iron along (like scrubbers and seasoning oils, which they explain in their detailed maintenance guides) as well as some nice utensils and leather goods.

 Heritage: Started in 2015, made in South Carolina

 The Skillet: After testing half of the pans on this list, we believe this Smithey is the best option for most people.
 Its polished cooking surface is more nonstick than Field Company, it’s deeper than Butter Pat so you can actually fry food in it, it’s heavy but not as big of a pain as Finex, it’s not the most precise cooker but it’s better than Lodge, and it’s expensive but not prohibitively so.
 In short, it checks more boxes than any other skillet and looks good doing it, with signature design elements like an ergonomic main handle and three-hole helper handle.
 Oh, and the quail logo is a nice touch.